oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

     If the CSAF 2.0 to CSAF 2.1 Converter is unable to create a valid product tree, it MUST output an error that an invalid product tree with stacked branch categories was detected and could not be resolved.
     Such a error MUST include the invalid path as well as the branch categories that were present multiple times.

     > A tool MAY provide a non-default option to output the invalid document.

+  * If the branch categories `product_version` and `product_version_range` appear along a path under `/product_tree/branches`, the CSAF 2.0 to CSAF 2.1 Converter MUST try to convert the data into a valid product tree by applying the following steps to the path:

+    1. If the branch category `product_version` occurs before the `product_version_range` and the item directly before the first
+       `product_version` is a `product_name`:
+       * the category of the original `product_name` item MUST be changed to `product_family` and
+       * the category of the first `product_version` item MUST be changed to `product_name` and
+       * the value of the newly created `product_family` item MUST be prepended at the value of the newly created `product_name` item.
+    2. If the branch category `product_version` occurs before the `product_version_range` and the item directly before the first
+       `product_version` is a `product_family`:
+       * the category of the first `product_version` item MUST be changed to `product_name` and
+       * the value of the direct ancestor `product_family` item MUST be prepended at the value of the newly created `product_name` item.

+    If the CSAF 2.0 to CSAF 2.1 Converter is able to create a valid product tree, it MUST output a warning that an invalid product tree with branch categories `product_version` and `product_version_range` in one path was detected and resolved.
+    Such a warning MUST include the invalid path as well as the branch category items changed.

+    > A tool MAY provide a non-default option to suppress this conversion step.

+    If the CSAF 2.0 to CSAF 2.1 Converter is unable to create a valid product tree, it MUST output an error that an invalid product tree with  branch categories `product_version` and `product_version_range` in one path was detected and could not be resolved.
+    Such a error MUST include the invalid path as well as the branch category items.

+    > A tool MAY provide a non-default option to output the invalid document.